Senate confirms William Burns as next director of the CIA

 The Senate confirmed both men by voice vote, an indication of support for Burns as well as the chamber’s desire to install him quickly.
 The Senate had already confirmed other top national security officials, including Avril Haines as the director of national intelligence.

-“I applaud today’s unanimous confirmation of former Ambassador Burns to lead the Central Intelligence Agency,” Sen. Mark R. Warner (D-Va.), the chairman of the Senate Intelligence Committee, said in a statement.
+“I applaud today’s unanimous confirmation of former Ambassador Burns to lead the Central Intelligence Agency,” Sen. Mark R. Warner (D-Va.), chairman of the Senate Intelligence Committee, said in a statement.
 “As our nation continues to face a growing and diverse set of threats around the globe, we must have experienced leaders in place who are ready to grapple with these risks head-on.”